Jupiter and Saturn are about to have their closest visible meetup since the Middle Ages: How to watch

-Get ready for a rare, spectacular sight just before Christmas.
-An event dubbed a great conjunction will happen on Monday, Dec.
-21, when Jupiter and Saturn, the two biggest planets in our solar system, appear very close to one another in the sky.
+Get ready for a rare and spectacular sight just before Christmas.
+An event dubbed a great conjunction will take place on Monday, Dec.
+21, when Jupiter and Saturn, the two biggest planets in our solar system, appear close to one another in the sky.
 Closer, in fact, than they've since the Middle Ages.

 In astronomy, a conjunction occurs when any two astronomical objects (asteroids, moons, planets, stars) appear close together in the sky when observed from Earth.
 A great conjunction specifically involves Jupiter and Saturn.
 This occurs only every 19.6 years, so the event is already rare, but the Dec.
 21 event will be the closest observable conjunction of the two since the year 1226.
 (They also came about this close in 1623, but likely couldn't be seen from Earth.)
 And don't miss it -- you may not get another chance.